 Location: Soufriere, St. Lucia

 Its hard to believe that its already day 70 here on Argo.
-With three weeks left to the trip of a lifetime, each crew member is hustling to complete our semester long research projects and prepare for all our upcoming exams.
+With three weeks left before the trip of a lifetime, each crew member is hustling to complete our semester-long research projects and prepare for all of our upcoming exams.
 Upon arriving in St. Lucia, settled next to the beautiful Petit Piton, our first day in a new paradise is nothing short of relaxing.

 A big shout out to my family (especially Lauren for threatening me if I didnt specifically say her name) and Ryan who threatened he would break up with me if I didnt say his name either.
 Miss and love you guys!